 Dimensions: 1 and 1/2 inches wide.
 I and 1/2 inches long.

 Sterling silver chain 18 inches

-I sold this piece yesterday.
-It is going to a young woman who just graduated High School.
+I sold this piece recently to a young woman who just graduated High School.